-On this path, The Broad came upon her own fork in the road, and has chosen to take the path less taken, and discuss her discoveries through anxiety, depression(ish), and the stigma of helping yourself.
+On this path, I came upon my own fork in the road, and have chosen to take the path less taken, and discuss my discoveries through anxiety, depression(ish), and the stigma of helping yourself.

-Erica Leathem (The Broad) is a Certified Lactation Counselor, a Postpartum Doula (DONA), a SafeKids Child Passenger Safety Technician (car seat installation guru), CPR/First Aid instructor, and a darn good cook when she tries.
+Erica Leathem (The Broad) is a Certified Lactation Counselor, a Postpartum Doula (DONA), NHTSA board certified Child Passenger Safety Technician, CPR/First Aid instructor, and a darn good cook when she tries.
 She has a BA from the University of Colorado in Political Science, and a MEd in Adult Education, which she will never use, but is listing because it makes her sound smart, and one time she took a bartending course and failed miserably.